-Attractive, low-growing ground cover suited for shaded areas.
-Grows to about a half foot tall with 6 inch diameter heart shaped leaves.
-Unlike many spring understory plants, wild ginger will keep its foliage throughout the season.
+Attractive, low-growing ground cover suitable for shaded areas.
+Grows to about half a foot tall with 6-inch diameter, heart shaped leaves.
+Unlike many spring understory plants, Wild Ginger will keep its foliage throughout the season.
 A dark red-purple flower appears under the plant for a short period in early spring.

 Ontario Hardiness Zone: 3 to 7 (Find out your Hardiness Zone here)

 Photo Credit: New Moon Nursery and Art Fire